liles-eric/PowerBI/docs/notes/standard-scripts-and-code/2-dax/3-documentation/kpi-measures-documentation.md

 - **Recommended Visuals**:
   - **Column Chart**: Displays the percentage change in total inventory value.
   - **KPI Visual**: Highlights the percentage variance in total inventory value.
+  - **Line Chart**: Shows the trend of total inventory value over time with a focus on percentage variation.

 ---